JerBouma/FinanceToolkit/README.md

 The deposit facility rate is one of the three interest rates the ECB sets every six weeks as part of its monetary policy.
 The rate defines the interest banks receive for depositing money with the central bank overnight.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/fixedincome#get_european_central_bank_rates).

+> **Euribor Rates**

+The Euro Interbank Offered Rate (Euribor) is a daily reference rate based on the averaged interest rates at which Eurozone banks offer to lend unsecured funds to other banks in the euro wholesale money market.
+It is widely used as the base rate for a variety of financial products, including mortgages, savings accounts, and derivatives.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/fixedincome#get_euribor_rates).

 > **Effective Federal Funds Rate**

 The effective federal funds rate (EFFR) is calculated as a volume-weighted median of overnight federal funds transactions reported in the FR 2420 Report of Selected Money Market Rates.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/fixedincome#get_federal_reserve_rates).